 1. By Bus

-In Jeju Island, there are inner (intra-city) and outer (intercity) city buses and Airport Limousine Bus and these buses cover almost all of Jeju Island.
+In Jeju Island, there are City Bus, Tourist Shuttle Bus and Airport Limousine Bus and these buses cover almost all of Jeju Island.

 Taking these are the cheapest way to get around the island.
 However, you do have to go through an inconvenience like long intervals that can be time-consuming.

 All buses accept cash or Seoul’s T-money transit card, but we recommend using the T-money card for the fare because you can transfer twice within 60 mins, each within 30 mins, for free.